nicoespeon/understandlegacycode.com/content/blog/reveal-long-methods-structure-with-online-word-counter/index.md

 ![](./word-counter.png)

 _⚠️ You might not want / be allowed to send your code to such an online tool.
-In this situation, find a script you can run locally (here's [one in JavaScript](https://github.com/fengyuanchen/wordcounter)).
+In this situation, find a script you can run locally (here are [example in many languages](https://rosettacode.org/wiki/Word_frequency)).
 You can also write your own (here's [a tutorial in Python](https://codeburst.io/python-basics-11-word-count-filter-out-punctuation-dictionary-manipulation-and-sorting-lists-3f6c55420855)).
 Thanks [Steve (Gadget) Barnes](https://twitter.com/gadget_steve) for pointing this out!_

 The information that matters is **keyword density**.